-- considers individuals who are highly qualified, based on their talents, experience, functional expertise and personal skills, character and qualities having regard to the Corporation's current and future plans and objectives, as well as anticipated regulatory and market developments; - considers criteria that promotes diversity, including with regard to gender, ethnicity, and other dimensions; - considers the level of representation of women on the Board and in senior management positions, along with other markers of diversity, when making recommendations for nominees to the Board or for appointment as senior management and in general with regard to succession planning for the Board and senior management; and - as required, engages qualified independent external advisors to assist the Board in conducting its search for candidates that meet the Board's criteria regarding skills, experience and diversity.
+- considers individuals who are highly qualified, based on their talents, experience, functional expertise and personal skills, character and qualities having regard to the Corporation's current and future plans and objectives, as well as anticipated regulatory and market developments; - considers criteria that promote diversity, including with regard to gender, ethnicity, and other dimensions; - considers the level of representation of women on the Board and in senior management positions, along with other markers of diversity, when making recommendations for nominees to the Board or for appointment as senior management and in general with regard to succession planning for the Board and senior management; and - as required, engages qualified independent external advisors to assist the Board in conducting its search for candidates that meet the Board's criteria regarding skills, experience and diversity.

 The Corporation has adopted a formal policy for the representation and nomination of women on the Board and in senior management positions consistent with the Corporation's commitment to diversity described above.
-The Corporation will strive to ensure that the Corporation has no less than 30% of the Board comprised of members who identify as women or, where there are fewer than 8 members, no less than 25% of the Board.
+The Corporation will strive to ensure that the Corporation has no less than 30% of the Board comprised of members who are women or, where there are fewer than 8 members, no less than 25% of the Board.

-As of the date of this Circular, there is one woman on the Board, representing 25% of the directors.
-If Ms. Fagnan and Ms. Mehta and all of the other nominees put forth at the Meeting are elected to the Board, there will be three women on the Board, representing 50% of the directors.
-None of the Corporation's named executive officers ("NEOs") identifies as a woman.
+As of the date of this Circular, there are three (3) women on the Board, representing 50% of the directors.
+None of the Corporation's executive officers are women.